TCBaltazar/DS-Assessment-1/README.md

 # Overview/Purpose

-Practical on…
+This RMarkdown file is intended to be viewed as the solution for the Data Science Assessment on 24/05/2021.

-The following code was used to create the workspace environment:
+The following code was used, in the beginning, to create the workspace
+environment:

 ``` r
 fmxdat::make_project(FilePath="/Users/tiagob/Documents/Masters 2021/First Semester/Data Science/DS Assessment 1",ProjNam='19776209')